 I stayed at Sansabai House west of the centre near the old bus terminal, which I found to be excellent value for the comparatively low prices.

 There are plenty of other cheapish options around as well as some mid-range places.
 Among the latter, Romyen Garden Palace has a good reputation.
-Take a peek at the map above for more options.
+Take a peek at the map below for more options.

-Where to eat in Nakhon Ratchasima
+Where to Eat in Nakhon Ratchasima

-If you’re on a tight budget, there are some places selling Gai Yang – the popular Isan-Style grilled chicken – along Thanon Rajadamnern near the Chumphon Gate.
 I tried it at Gai Yang Saang Thai, but that’s just one place of many.
-Otherwise, just try any small restaurant for inexpensive Pat Thai and the like.
-Make sure to try the regional Pat Mee Khorat (see above).
+Otherwise, just try any small restaurant for inexpensive pat mee khorat and the like.

-Where to go next
+Where to Go next

 Bangkok, Thailand’s exciting Capital